Capability is not the same as clarity

 AI products often fail by presenting all outputs with the same visual confidence.

-A strong recommendation, a weak suggestion, a generated guess, and a risky inference may all arrive in the same component style, with the same visual weight, the same button treatment, and the same implied certainty.
+A strong recommendation, a weak suggestion, a generated guess, and a risky inference may all arrive in the same component style.

 4. What can I change or override?